 In a day of self-help books, videos, and DVDs, this is a fair question.
 If your transmission has a problem, maybe you can take it apart and fix it.
 Or, more likely, you’re better off going to a professional.

 1. You must have a nonprofit corporation before you get can get 501c3 status.
 So filing your Articles of Incorporation (may be called something different in your state) is the first step.
 Do that yourself?
 Two-thirds of our clients who come to us already incorporated didn’t do it right.
 Well, they did it right as far as their state was concerned, and the state stamped them as filed.
 But they didn’t satisfy the IRS requirements.
 So those Articles of Incorporation have to be amended.
 That means delay and expense.
 We’ve even had Articles that were filed by attorneys that weren’t done correctly because they were not familiar with the IRS requirements.
 Do yourself a favor and let us file your Articles.
-With Premium Plan A, it’s included at no extra cost (you pay the state filing fee).
-With a few states that have a more difficult filing process, there is an extra charge.
-Of course, Premium Plan A includes the Bylaws within the six necessary corporate documents.
+It’s included at no extra cost (you pay the state filing fee).
+And of course, you need the six corporate legal documents that we prepare for you.

-2. Next step, the Form 1023 and filing for 501c3 status with the IRS.
+2. The next step is the 501c3 application for the IRS, the Form 1023 and filing for 501c3 status with the IRS.
 Can you do this yourself?
 Two answers here.

 It has been said that 1/3 of self-filers give up out of sheer frustration, and the chances of being approved by the IRS is less than half compared with those who have a professional prepare the application.
 Now, let’s say, you get the application off to the IRS all by yourself.
 Then, you hear back from the IRS.
 But instead of your Determination Letter, it’s a letter with lots of questions for you to answer.
 Many self-filers have no idea how to answer all the questions they get back from the IRS and give up in frustration.
-With our service, if you should get questions back from the IRS (and you may because if the IRS asked all the questions on the form, the form would be 100 pages long), you need not worry.
-We’ll make sure all the questions are answered correctly.
+With our service, if you should get questions back from the IRS (it doesn’t happen very often), we give you a cover letter and can answer any questions you have about those questions.
+We want to make sure the questions are answered correctly.

 Nothing contained herein is to be construed as legal or accounting advice.